Current Advice on Parasite Control:

 - Prevent hunting activity by cats (e.g., keep cats indoors).

-- Avoid feeding raw or undercooked meat or viscera to cats.
+- Do not feed raw or undercooked meat or viscera to cats.

 - Feed cats only commercially prepared diets.